 I come from Asian background: pride, honour & family is everything

-I am unmarried and come from Asian background where pride, honour and family is everything
+I'm unmarried and from an Asian background - pride, honour and family is everything

 I took the day off the next day; I went to the GP, to see if there was any test I could to do to confirm I was actually pregnant.